Philip the Chancellor: Biography

+Philip was engaged in many of the conflicts that troubled the Church and the University of Paris in the years following.
+In 1228, he was defeated by William of Auvergne in the running for the episcopacy in Paris.
+Philip retained his chancellorship until his death December 1236.
+During his academic teaching career, Philip discussed numerous theological questions that are recollected in Douai, ms. 434, and between 1225 and 1228 he wrote his principal work, Summa de bono.
+He was also the author of the Distinctiones super Psalterium and some poetic lyrics.
 Philip may have been a composer as well as a poet, although it is not certain, since many of his works are set to pre-existing tunes.
 He put text to many of Pérotin's works, creating some of the first Motets.
-His poems were available to many composers in the Notre Dame school, and his works were a moving force within that artistic movement.
+His poems were available to many composers in the Notre-Dame school, and his works were a moving force within that artistic movement.